garrettsherm/one-on-one/readme.md

 Change NODE_ENV in variables.env from development to production.

+In the router component  (/client/src/components/Router/router.js) change the socket connection to the production address.

 To build react for production cd into /client/ and run 'npm run build'.
 This will build a new optimized version in /client/build.

 In root application directory run 'npm start' to start the express application serving the new production build.

-NOTE: This is just a starter template, further changes are needed to make this template production ready.
+NOTE: This is just an example built from a starter template, further changes are needed to make this template production ready.

-## Inspired by

-Some of the setup for express was inspired by Wes Bos' Learn Node course (https://learnnode.com/).

-The use of create-react-app and express generator inspired by the blog post by Dave Ceddia (https://daveceddia.com/create-react-app-express-backend/).